 Our financing activities primarily reflect cash flows related to issuing and repaying consolidated obligations.
 The proceeds from the net increases in our consolidated obligation discount notes and consolidated obligations bonds were primarily utilized to fund the net increases in our investing activities as noted above.
-The \$(2.9) billion change in net cash provided by (used in) financing activities primarily resulted from the following:
+The \$(7.1) billion change in net cash provided by (used in) financing activities primarily resulted from the following:

-- A net decrease in our consolidated obligation debt outstanding, with a shift in funding to longer termed consolidated obligation bonds from shorter termed discount notes - A reduction in capital stock outstanding as we implemented automatic weekly repurchases of members' excess capital stock
+- A decrease in the amount of our consolidated obligations used to fund the growth in our balance sheet. - A reduction in capital stock outstanding as we implemented automatic weekly repurchases of members' excess capital stock. - The payment for the retirement of our subordinated notes in 2016.